jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Cisco-Security-Outcomes-Study-Vol1-2021.md

 range.
 Read it like this: “A proactive tech refresh strategy increases the chance of reporting a successful security program by roughly 11% to 15%, with an average of 12.7%.”
 Every chart like this can be interpreted in the same fashion.

-[1](#footnote1)It should be noted that the probabilities associated with practice-outcome combinations cannot be added together.
-So, we cannot say that proactive tech refreshes AND well-integrated tech up the success rate by 23.2% (12.7% + 10.5%).

-13
-The 2021 Security Outcomes Study
-Poised for Success: Proven Factors for Your Security Program

 We realize that a proactive tech refresh strategy isn’t always that easy for some organizations.
 Some don’t have the budget; some need to focus their resources and